-The introduction of Keystone to the OpenStack ecosystem has standardized the term tenant as the entity that owns resources.
-In some places references still exist to the original Nova term project for this use.
-Also, tenant_name is preferred to project_id.
+Keystone has standardized the term project as the entity that owns resources.
+In some places references still exist to the previous term tenant for this use.
+Also, project_name is preferred to project_id.
 OS_TENANT_NAME remains supported for compatibility with older tools.

-In addition to the owning entity (tenant), Nova stores the entity performing the action as the user.
+In addition to the owning entity (project), OpenStack calls the entity performing the action user.

 Set API endpoint host using HOST_IP.
-SERVICE_HOST may also be used to specify the endpoint, which is convenient for some localrc configurations.
+SERVICE_HOST may also be used to specify the endpoint, which is convenient for some local.conf configurations.
 Typically, HOST_IP is set in the localrc section.